OpenSourceEconomics/epp_topics/src/epp_topics/background/floats/screencast/slides.md

 layout: two-cols
 ---

-# MacOS X
+# MacOS

 - After parting ways with Apple in the 1980s, Steve Jobs founded a company called NeXT.
 - Developed the OS NeXTstep, which was based partly on the BSD.
 - NeXT was bought by Apple in 1996
 - Eventually brought back Jobs as CEO.
-- MacOS X, iOS, ... all based on NeXTstep and thus BSD, Unix.
+- MacOS, iOS, ... all based on NeXTstep and thus BSD, Unix.

 ::right::